Matt-A-Bennett/vim-surround-funk/README.md

 ```
 sF: Where the name of the function (e.g. np.outerfunc) is similar to a Vim
-    WORD, but is additionally delimited by commas, semicolons and opening
+    WORD, but is additionally delimited by any character not in
-    parentheses.
+    'g:legal_func_name_chars' (see below)

 *************               *
 np.outerfunc(innerfunc(arg1))